-The REIT's overall borrowing philosophy is to obtain secured debt, principally on a fixed rate or effectively fixed rate basis, which will allow the REIT to: (i) achieve and maintain staggered maturities to lessen exposure to refinancing risk in any particular period; (ii) achieve and maintain fixed rates to lessen exposure to interest rate fluctuations; and (iii) extend loan terms and fixed rate periods as long as possible when borrowing conditions are favorable.
-Subject to market conditions and the growth of the REIT, management currently intends to target Indebtedness of approximately 45%-55% of GBV.
+The REIT's overall borrowing philosophy is to obtain secured debt, principally on a fixed rate or effectively fixed rate basis, which will allow the REIT to: (i) achieve and maintain staggered maturities to lessen exposure to re-financing risk in any particular period; (ii) achieve and maintain fixed rates to lessen exposure to interest rate fluctuations; and (iii) extend loan terms and fixed rate periods as long as possible when borrowing conditions are favorable.
+Subject to market conditions and the growth of the REIT, management currently intends to target Debt to Gross Book Value of approximately 45%-55% of Gross Book Value.
+Interest rates and loan maturities will be reviewed on a regular basis to ensure appropriate debt management strategies are implemented.